PALE DOCK

 BUCKWHEAT FAMILY (Polygonaceae)

 This native perennial grows up to 3 feet tall.
-The erect main stem has darker green lines near its base and papery sheaths to support the leaf stems.
-The leaves are lance-shaped, up to 8 inches long, becoming smaller towards the top of the plant.
-They do not have curly edges.
+The erect main stem has darker green lines near its base and papery sheaths (ocrea) at the base of leaf stalks.
+The alternate leaves are lance-shaped, up to 8 inches long, becoming smaller towards the top of the plant.
+They do not have curly or crinkled edges.
 The green flowers are numerous on spikes near the top of the plant.
-The fruit is dark brown, three-sided, with wings.
-The similar Curly Dock (Rumex crispus) has curly-edged leaves.
+The flower is replaced by a dark brown structure with 3 wings (valve).
+Usually there is only a single knot-like structure (tubercle) present between one set of wings.

 Grows in or near water along rivers and ponds, flowering from April through July.
-In Fontenelle Forest, locally common along the Missouri River at the end of Child’s Hollow Trail.
+It was reported as locally common in a spot along the Missouri River at Fontenelle Forest in the early 2000’s and there is a single report from the 1980’s from Neale Woods, but it’s status at this time is not clear.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.